screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 ```

 ## Remote Triggers
 To trigger a job in your pipeline after a job in another pipeline is finished, you can use remote requires.
 The format is `~sd@pipelineID:jobName`.
+Any `requires` jobs that have a tilde(~) will follow _OR_ logic.

 #### Example
-In the following example, this pipeline will start the `main` job after any pull-request, commit, _or_ successful completion of the `publish` job in pipeline 123.
+In the following example, this pipeline will start the `main` job after any pull-request, commit, _or_ successful completion of the `publish` job in pipeline 456.

 ```
 jobs:
     main:
         image: node:6
-        requires: [~pr, ~commit, ~sd@123:publish]
+        requires: [~pr, ~commit, ~sd@456:publish]
         steps:
             - echo: echo hi
 ```